RobertoSnap/nemventory/readme.md

 # NEMventory: Trade and inventory system backed on NEM blockchain.

 NEMventory is a secured namespace on NEM blockchain.
-With NEMventory web application you can request creation of items for a XEM fee.
-Requested items are distributed back to address of fee payer.
+With NEMventory web application you can request the creation of items for an XEM fee.
+Requested items are distributed back to address of fee-payer.

 NEMventory handles addresses as warehouses.
 You can create or import addresses to use as warehouses.
 NEMventory web application supports simple and multisig accounts.
-The importer will detech type of account and guide you thorugh the import process.
+The importer will detect the type of account and guide you through the import process.

 On testnet, each newly created account will have a warehouse crated for them.
-The NEMventory bot will also issue some test xem and starting items to all new accounts (as longs as stocks holds up).
+The NEMventory bot will also issue some test xem and starting items to all new accounts (as longs as stocks hold up).

 From the NEMventory web application you can:
-- Request and create nemventory items.
+- Request and create inventory items.
-- See inventory information accross warehouses
+- See inventory information across warehouses
 - Create, buy and receive purchase orders.
 - Create, sell and send sales orders.

-## Create your own secure inventory namespace
+## Create your secure inventory namespace
-NEMventory consist of a Laravel 5.4 backend and a Vue SPA frontend.
-To run a secure namespace you will have to setup a 3/2 multisig account.
+NEMventory consists of a Laravel 5.4 backend and a Vue SPA frontend.
+To run a secure namespace, you will have to setup a 3/2 multisig account.

 1. Setup a Laravel enviroment. https://laravel.com/docs/5.4/installation
    2. Windows: https://laravel.com/docs/5.4/homestead